 - Travel expenses (including meals and lodging) while away from home

-In addition to federally allowed adoption expenses, qualified expenses eligible for reimbursement through the Cornell University adoption assistance program include:
+In addition to allowable federal adoption expenses, qualified expenses eligible for reimbursement through the Cornell University adoption assistance program include:

 - Public and private adoption agency fees permitted or required under the state law with jurisdiction over the adoption

 - Fees for medical and hospital services provided to the child (not otherwise covered by insurance)

 - Immigration filing fees, required and recommended immunizations, and dossier translation fees

 - Foster care charges incurred by the adoptive family while finalizing the adoption process, provided the adoption results in the placement of the eligible child in the adoptive employee's home.

 - Adoptive parents may incur expenses for a potential adoption in which birth parents are unwilling to proceed with the adoption.
 Some individuals may have had more than one adoption arrangement with a birth parent fall through.
 Adoptive parents are advised to carefully select a licensed agency to arrange their adoptions.
 Dissolved and disrupted adoptions are included in the adoption benefit reimbursement cap.